mamh-java/prometheus-plugin/README.md

 - Metrics from [Metrics-plugin](https://github.com/jenkinsci/metrics-plugin)
 - Metrics from this plugin.
 Refer [Prometheus-plugin](docs/metrics/index.md)

+## Scraping the endpoint
+The endpoint you've configured or the default endpoint `/prometheus/` in case you didn't configure an endpoint, needs to end with a trailing slash when you configure the endpoint in your scraping tool.
+If you miss adding the trailing slash you'll get a 302 response with a redirection to the endpoint ending with a slash.
+Some tools cannot handle this well.

 ## Configuring the plugin
 You can find some examples in this documentation [Configuring Plugin](docs/configuration/configuration.md)